B2BDA/Investment_Tracking_App/README.md

 # Investment_Tracking_App
 This is an app made using Streamlit.
 This app will help user to track their investments in various Banks for various schemes.
 I created this for my parents as they have trouble remembering maturity dates.
 This app will help them.
+Also I have added a forecasting service which will help them to choose the amount they want to invest.
 # How to run this app?
   - Step 1: Open terminal and perform pip install -r requirements.txt
   - Step 2: Open a python shell and execute the following to generate an encryption key